JakeDawkins/jakedawkins.com/content/blog/accessible-input-floating-label.md

 With these requirements in-place, let's get to work!
 Or, if you're just looking for some code to copy/paste, you can jump [straight to the completed source code](#putting-it-all-together).

+> Much of the CSS used in this post originally comes from [this blog post by Stanko Tadić](https://muffinman.io/blog/css-only-floating-input-labels/).
+For more of a deep dive on how the CSS here works, read his post!

 ## Just my type

 For the component types, we want this component to act very much like any other